Diana Campbell (curator): Career

-From 2016 to 2018, Campbell Betancourt served as the founding artistic director of Bellas Artes Projects – a production based residency program and exhibition space in Bagac, Bataan and Manila, Philippines under the patronage of Jam Acuzar.
-She produced and curated critically acclaimed exhibitions by Carlos Amorales, Isabel and Alfredo Aquilizan, Cian Dayrit, Stefanos Tsivopoulos, as well as the first major solo exhibition in Asia of the late American artist Bruce Conner.
+From 2016 to 2018, Campbell served as the founding artistic director of Bellas Artes Projects,a production-based residency program and exhibition space in Bagac, Bataan and Manila, Philippines under the patronage of Jam Acuzar.
+She developed commission-based projects involving collaborations between artists and artisans.
+She produced and curated critically acclaimed exhibitions by Carlos Amorales, Paul Pfeiffer, Isabel and Alfredo Aquilizan, Cian Dayrit, Stefanos Tsivopoulos, as well as the first major solo exhibition in Asia of the late American artist Bruce Conner.